The Hurdy-Gurdy Player with a Dog

-The Hurdy-Gurdy Player with a Dog is an oil-on-canvas painting by the French artist Georges de La Tour (1593–1652), now in the Musée du Mont-de-Piété de Bergues.
+The Hurdy-Gurdy Player with a Dog is an oil-on-canvas painting executed c.
+1622 by the French artist Georges de La Tour, now in the Musée du Mont-de-Piété de Bergues.
 It belongs to his early period and forms part of a set of works on the same subject, which also includes The Hurdy-Gurdy Player.
 He is also featured in The Musicians' Brawl.

 Date

 This painting belongs to the first period of the artist, the diurnal period, in which – against the current of the painting of the time marked by mannerism – La Tour depicted peasants and beggars in all the crudeness of their truth.

 It is one of a series of paintings of old beggars.
 According to a general consensus, The Hurdy-Gurdy Player with a Dog is the oldest painting by La Tour on this subject, datable to around the 1620s, and in any case, predating The Hurdy-Gurdy Player of the Musée d'Arts de Nantes, held to be the most accomplished.